stephenh/stephenh.github.com/drafts/publishing-to-maven-repos-with-ivy.markdown

       <publications>
         <!--
-          We explicitly list the pom as an artifact.
-This way it will get published into the maven repos.
+          We explicitly list a pom as an artifact of our project.
+This way the Ivy publish task will upload the pom to the maven repo, along with the jars and sources.
         -->
         <artifact type="pom" ext="pom" conf="default"/>